Table of contents

 The key point

-The nature of any test is to guarantee that something still working after a change, or even better when we are driven by tests where it can improve how we build things.
-Also, we can point out the flexibility it brings when we need to test the entire application, imagine you have an application with twenty modules and 200 or even more functionalities, after a change how can you guarantee that you haven’t broken anything?
-Of course, you could test every piece manually, but think again, how long it will take?
+The nature of any test is to guarantee that something is still working after a change or, even better, when we are driven by tests, where it can improve how we build things.
+Also, we can point out the flexibility it brings when we need to test the entire application.
+Imagine you have an application with twenty modules and 200 or even more functionalities.
+After a change, how can you guarantee that you haven’t broken anything?
+Of course, you could test every piece manually, but think again: how long will it take?

 It’s true also that TDD philosophy says we must write the test FIRST, which means we should write the test and then the source code.
 Sometimes we don’t know how the things could fit together and how can we start with the test.
 I’m not a TDD nazi but sometimes and in some cases, we can break the rule and write the source code first and then give it coverage using tests.
 Choosing this path we can lose some goodness of TDD but it is your choice.